shonjoy91/rsp-sw-toolkit-gw/rem-gpio/README.md

 :~$ ./rem-gpio.sh

-This script is used to simulate the messaging of a remote GPIO device that is used in conjunction with the Intel RSP SW Toolkit - Gateway.
+This script is used to simulate the messaging of a remote GPIO device that is used in conjunction with the Intel® RSP SW Toolkit - RSP Controller Application.
 When using this script on a platform with actual GPIO pins, you must edit the platform specific variables first to access the GPIO pins.

 Usage: rsp-sim.sh <address>
-where <address> is IP address or FQDN of the Gateway.
+where <address> is IP address or FQDN of the computer running the Intel® RSP Controller Application.

 This script depends on the mosquitto-clients package being installed.
 Run 'sudo apt install mosquitto-clients' to install.

-NOTE: The Intel RSP SW Toolkit - Gateway must be running BEFORE
+NOTE: The Intel® RSP SW Toolkit - RSP Controller must be running BEFORE
       attempting to execute this script.

 :~$ ./rem-gpio.sh 127.0.0.1